dle519/FacialExpressionClassification/README.md

 Final PyTorch project for classifying facial expressions using the FER2013 dataset.
 This project trains a convolutional neural network (CNN) to recognize 7 facial emotions.

+# Unfortunately, I cannot upload the dataset.csv because the file is too large, even after compressing it.
+But I did download the csv through Kaggle.com.

 Dataset: FER2013